by Joe Jamieson

 The new perspectives I got while I was in Ghana are what helped shape my current practise more than anything else.

 Everything is formalised in the NHS.
-Individuals can obviously practise differently, but a midwife is a midwife.
+Individuals can practise differently, but a midwife is a midwife.
 We all follow the same guidelines and practices.
 The structure in hospitals is very similar because it has to be.

 I wanted to see how midwifery fit into a different culture and how somewhere so deprived of resources coped with meeting the needs of new babies and their mothers.